Where should we answer customer questions? [Content Strategy]

 How do we know what customer questions to answer?

 One way is to listen to customers and potential customers.
 This is where the teams that talk to customers come in.
-What questions are they asking verbally on check-in meetings, sales calls and other face-to-face meetings?
+What questions are they asking?
 Certainly, try to answer them, but also pass them along to the team in charge of content to develop the answer further on other channels.

 Admittedly, that can be another step for team members to remember to pass along those questions.
 You can also make use of technology.
 For example, set an alert in Gong – or similar software that your sales team might use.
 Then send alerts to the right people based on things asked.

-Set up mechanisms and technology to listen in those places and then create content that answers those questions.
+Set up mechanisms and social listening technology to listen and then create content that answers those questions.

 Building community with customers to answer questions